callumrollo/callumrollo.github.io/content/articles/packaging.md

-# TODO

-- Add pictures/diagrams
-### Opening points

-conda is downstream of pip
+Title: Packaging Python
+Date: 2021-02-17 21:00
+Modified: 2021-02-17 21:00
+Category: FOSS
+Tags:  FOSS, Python, tutorial
+Slug: packaging
+Summary: How to package your Python code to PyPI and conda-forge

+*Opening points for talk*

+- Explain why we package
-Show that the package is not there already
+- Show that the package we're about to make is not there already
+- Explain how conda is downstream of pip, pip is generalist

 ### The scenario

 You've written a kick-ass Python script for solving your knotty scientific problem and you want to share it with your peers, great!
 How do you do this though?
-Sure, you could email it to interested parties like it's 1995, post it on twitter, or seed USBs loaded with code in strategic univeristy car parks.
+Sure, you could email it to interested parties like it's 1995, post it on twitter, or seed USBs loaded with code in strategic university car parks.
 There is, however, a far superior solution.
 Packaging.

 ![](../images/package.jpeg)

-Packaging is the act of wrapping your code up into a well defined, standalone form and distributing it over the Information Superhighway.
+Packaging is the act of wrapping your code up into a well defined, stand-alone form and distributing it over the Information Superhighway.
 Packaging allows to distribute you code in a way that is

 - Transparent
 - Reproducible
 - Upgradable
 - Easy to integrate

 If you've coded more than a `hello world`in Python you've already used packages.
-When you interact with pip/conda environment or `import numpy as np` you are leveraging Python's extensive pacakging ecosystem, standing on the shoulders of giants.
+When you interact with pip/conda environment or `import numpy as np` you are leveraging Python's extensive packaging ecosystem, standing on the shoulders of giants.

 Wouldn't it be great if, when people inquired about your awesome code, you could tell that installing it is a simple as `pip install my_awesome_package`?